Mikhail Red

-Mikhail Red is a Filipino filmmaker.
+Mikhail Red is a Filipino filmmaker and storyteller.
 He is best known for his films Birdshot (2016), Eerie (2019), and Dead Kids (2019), which was the first ever Netflix original film from the Philippines.

 A prolific director whose professional career started in his early 20s, Red's films traverse a variety of genres and combine genre elements with social commentary.

 Early life

 Mikhail Red is the eldest son of Raymond Red, who won the Short Film Palme d'Or for his film Anino at the 2000 Cannes Film Festival.
 At the age of 15 Red studied filmmaking under Marilou Diaz-Abaya, and directed his first short film, called The Threshold.
 The film took Red to his first international film festival, in Germany.
 Several more short films would follow, such as Kamera, Harang, and Hazard, with Harang winning the Grand Prize at the Seoul International Youth Film Festival and Hazard winning the Special Jury Prize at the Cinemanila International Film Festival in 2010.